bobanetwork/boba_legacy/boba_documentation/developer/exchange-integration.md

 ### Deposits

 > Please check the liquidity balance of the L2 Liquidity Pool first before depositing tokens on the L1 Liquidity Pool.
-If the L2 Liquidty Pool doesn't have enough balance, your funds will be fast exited from L2 and the L1 Liquidity Pool charges a certain percentage of deposit amounts.
+If the L2 Liquidity Pool doesn't have enough balance, your funds will be fast exited from L2 and the L1 Liquidity Pool charges a certain percentage of deposit amounts.

 #### Deposit ERC20s or ETH

-ERC20 deposits into L2 can triggered via the `clientDepositL1` functions on the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol).
+ERC20 deposits into L2 can be triggered via the `clientDepositL1` functions on the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol).
 You **must** approve the Standard Token Bridge to use the amount of tokens that you want to deposit or the deposit will fail.

 ```
 const PRIVATE_KEY, L1_NODE_WEB3_URL, PROXY_L1_LIQUIDITY_POOL_ADDRESS